koch-tobias/master-thesis/README.md

 ## ⛏️ Architecture
 ![architecture](images/pipelines/architecture.svg)

-This project follows a three-component architecture, comprising of three main processes - prelabeling, training, and deployment.
+This project follows a three-component architecture, comprising three main processes - prelabeling, training, and deployment.

 **PRELABELING** </br>
 The prelabeling process, highlighted in orange, utilizes our already trained models to prelabel newly available data, thus reducing the manual effort required for data labeling.
 Developers only need to review the prelabeled data and make corrections to any misclassified parts.